-Remuneration policy
+Compensation policy

-The Management Company is included in the remuneration strategy of DWS Group.
-All matters related to remuneration as well as compliance with regulatory requirements, are monitored by the relevant governing bodies of DWS Group.
-DWS Group pursues a total remuneration approach that comprises fixed and variable remuneration components and contains portions of deferred remuneration, which are linked both to individual future performance and the sustainable development of DWS Group.
-As part of the remuneration strategy, in particular employees at first and second management levels receive a portion of the variable remuneration in the form of deferred remuneration elements, which are largely linked to the long-term performance of DWS share or of investment products.
+The Management Company as a subsidiary of DWS Group GmbH & Co.
+KGaA ("DWS KGaA") is included in the compensation strategy of the DWS Group (DWS KGaA and its subsidiaries).
+All matters related to compensation, as well as compliance with regulatory requirements, are monitored by the relevant governing bodies of the DWS Group.
+The DWS Group pursues a total compensation approach that comprises fixed and variable compensation components and contains portions of deferred compensation, which are linked both to individual future performance and the sustainable corporate development.
+Under the compensation strategy, employees at the first and second management level in particular receive a portion of the variable compensation in the form of deferred compensation elements, which are largely linked to the long-term performance of the DWS share or of the investment products.

-In addition, the remuneration policy takes the following guidelines into account:
+In addition, the compensation policy applies the following guidelines:

-- a) The remuneration policy is consistent with and promotes sound and effective risk management and does not encourage excessive risk-taking. - b) The remuneration policy is in line with the business strategy, objectives, values and interests of DWS Group (including the Management Company and the UCITS that it manages and of the investors in such UCITS) and includes measures to avoid conflicts of interest. - c) The assessment of performance is in principle set in context of a multi-year framework. - d) Fixed and variable components of total remuneration are appropriately balanced and the fixed component represents a sufficiently high proportion of the total remuneration to allow the operation of a fully flexible policy on variable remuneration components, including the possibility to pay no variable remuneration component.
+- a) The compensation policy is consistent with and conducive to solid and effective risk management and does not encourage the assumption of excessive risk. - b) The compensation policy is consistent with the business strategy, objectives, values, and interests of the DWS Group (including the Management Company, the investment funds it manages and the investors of these investment funds) and includes measures to avoid conflicts of interest. - c) The performance of portfolio managers is generally evaluated on a multi-year basis. - d) The fixed and variable components of the total compensation are proportionate to each other, with the proportion of the fixed component in the total compensation being high enough to provide complete flexibility with regard to the variable compensation components, including the possibility of waiving payment of a variable component.

-Further details on the current remuneration policy are published on the internet at https://www. dws.com/en-lu/footer/Legal-Resources/dws-remuneration-policy/.
-This includes a description of the calculation methods for remuneration and bonuses to specific employee groups, as well as the specification of the persons responsible for the allocation including members of the remuneration committee.
+Further details on the current compensation policy are published on the website at https://download.dws.com/download?elib-assetguid=c-05fac94a9004a968154a521c7fa6ec4.
+This includes the description of the compensation system for employees, including the principles related to granting the variable compensation, the consideration of sustainability and sustainability risks, and the description of the Compensation Committee established below the Management Board.
 The Management Company shall provide this information free of charge in paper form upon request.
-In addition, the Management Company discloses further information on employee remuneration in the annual report.
+Moreover, the Management Company provides additional information on employee compensation in the annual report.